phelipetls/mapsbr/docs/source/gallery/plot_rio_de_janeiro_districts.rst

     (-43.83036038458216, -43.06193412774771, -23.09973631742922, -22.72917666587355)

+.. note:

+   This function unfortunately is considerably unreliable and only tested in these two hosts.
+I'll surely put some work on improving it.

 From the same service, you could also plot some interesting things like the geographical distribution of municipal hospitals.